symfony/symfony-docs/components/cache/cache_pools.rst

 Cache Pools are the logical repositories of cache items.
 They perform all the common operations on items, such as saving them or looking for them.
-Cache pools are independent from the actual cache implementation.
+Cache pools are independent of the actual cache implementation.
 Therefore, applications can keep using the same cache pool even if the underlying cache mechanism changes from a file system based cache to a Redis or database based cache.